This is a simple introduction to help you decide what you need and how to do it.

 Those are the 4 main parts of your system, you will then need cable, connectors and mountings.
 Most of our customers make up their own mounting systems to suit their needs as it is much cheaper than any of the commercial systems, and we offer cable and connectors on the website.

 An on grid set-up is very simple, you simply put some solar panels on your roof and then connect them to a grid inverter which is then connected to your existing electrical network in your house.
 This can be on any scale depending on your need and budget.
 If you just would like to add a few panels to start using renewable power and reduce your bill a bit then you can add what you can afford and use a micro inverter to get started.
-This is very easy, you simply wire the panels into the micro inverter and the plug the micro inverter into a standard 3 pin plug in your house.
+This is very easy, you simply wire the panels into the micro inverter and wire the micro inverter into in your house consumer unit.
 As power will always take the shortest route you will use the power you generate before any power from the grid, thus reducing your bill.

 For medium and large installations you have an array of panels (in Kilowatts) and a grid inverter.
 You connect up the panels into a long string making a high voltage array and connect them to the inverter, which is connected to your electrical mains consumer unit.
 If you are not familiar with working with high voltage and mains AC power you should seek assistance from an electrician for connecting up the grid inverter.